zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 leave, please drive away, please make the end, please make it go to non-existence."
 To ask you to temper your cravings.

 "Ruodu Gengni": "The Blessed One calls the Brahman by his surname.
-"World Zun", which is a synonymous with respect... (abbreviated) Anli (pseudonym) who testifies, that is, World Zun." mud!"].
+"Blessed One", which is a synonymous with respect... (abbreviated) Anli (pseudonym) who testifies, that is, Blessed One." mud!"].

 "Desire to be free as a stable post": "Desire (Leaving)", the correct way, the following way, the non-reverse way [, the way of non-contradiction (the way of